-Autism Spectrum Disorder is a neurodevelopmental disorder affecting 1 in 59 children in 2018, according to the Centers for Disease Control, with some evidence of an even higher prevalence.
-Autism is characterized by significant social, communication and behavioral challenges, with more research continuing to emerge showing sensory and motor challenge.
+Autism Spectrum Disorder is a neurodevelopmental disorder affecting 1 in 54 children in 2020, according to the Centers for Disease Control.
+Autism is characterized by significant social, communication and behavioral challenges, with more research continuing to emerge showing sensory and motor challenges.
 The causes of autism are still being researched and there are no known cures, although several treatments have been shown to be effective.
 Some effective autism therapy and treatments include Applied Behavior Analysis (ABA), Speech Therapy, Occupational Therapy, Sensory Integration, Nutrition and Music Therapy.

 Individuals with autism spectrum disorder often show heightened interest, processing abilities, responses to, and talent with music.
 Music provides a non-threatening, safe and enjoyable medium for individuals with autism to explore and learn new developmental, communication, social, emotional, behavioral, academic, motor, and sensory processing skills.

 Music therapy can be a fun and effective therapy for individuals with autism.
-Here is an overview by the American Music Therapy Association.
+Music therapy is an evidence-based treatment for autism.
+Here is a fact sheet and an overview by the American Music Therapy Association.
 Here is a summary of research supporting the use of music therapy for autism.
 For more information, click on the links and downloadable forms to the right.
 Also view our interactive music therapy and the brain map on the Music Therapy Science webpage.

 We are a research-based behavioral music therapy practice, and we are the only company that integrates the scientific fields of Neurologic Music Therapy (NMT) with Applied Behavior Analysis (ABA).
 This means that you receive our unique expertise and research-based methods in a fun, motivating and engaging way that have been proven effective for autism.